Isaiah 6:1-13 · Isaiah · Updated April 25, 2026

 Summary

-This passage from Isaiah 6:1-13 is significant as it describes the moment when the prophet Isaiah receives his divine commission from God.
-The scene is set in the temple during the year King Uzziah died.
+This passage from Isaiah 6:1-13 describes the moment when the prophet Isaiah receives his divine commission from God.
+The scene unfolds in the temple during the year King Uzziah died.
 Isaiah sees the Lord sitting on a high and exalted throne, with the train of His robe filling the temple (6:1).
 Above the Lord stand seraphim, each with six wings, proclaiming the holiness of the Lord and declaring that the whole earth is full of His glory (6:2-3).
-The powerful voice of the seraphim shakes the temple's foundations, and the temple fills with smoke (6:4).
+The voice of the seraphim shakes the temple's foundations, and the temple fills with smoke (6:4).

 Chiastic structure